TravisWheelerLab/polyA/README.md

 ## About

-TODO: Kaitlyn
+TODO: Kaitlin

 ## Using

-TODO: Kaitlyn, George
+TODO: Kaitlin, George

 ## Development